amuramoto/messenger-node/README.md

 const Messenger = require('messenger-node');
 ```

-Once the SDK is imported, you can create instances of the `Webhook` and `Client` classes.## Creating a webhook
+Once the SDK is imported, you can create instances of the `Webhook` and `Client` classes.## Webhook

+Every Messenger bot has to have a webhook that the Messenger Platform can send [webhook events](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/) to.
+This SDK provides a simple `Webhook` class that you can instantiate to create and run a fully-functional webhook.
+The webhook can do all these things for you:

+- Handle the webhook verification request sent by the Messenger Platform when you register your webhook.
+- Parse all incoming webhook events, and emit them for you to react to with event listeners.
+- Validate signed requests from the Messenger Extensions SDK [`getContext()`](https://developers.facebook.com/docs/messenger-platform/webview/context) function.

+Basically it saves you the hassle of writing the basic stuff so you can get to building your bot right away.

+### Creating a Webhook

 To create a webhook, start by creating an instance of the `Webhook` class.
 The following configuration properties may be provided when the `Webhook` instance is created: